Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

 IBC was my college pick.
 I loved it back then.
 It was also the second hardest root beer to find, with multiple stores being completely sold out.
-It’s ingredients are all the usual suspects — caramel color and cane sugar.
+Its ingredients are all the usual suspects — caramel color and cane sugar.
 No real surprises.

 Bottom Line: